A jackknife bias correction for nonlinear network data models with fixed effects: The dyadic linking model

-The unobserved effects are assumed to enter in an additively separable manner, i.e. as $\alpha_{i}+\gamma_{j}$,and so identification of the two sets of fixed effects parameters requires a normalization, for which we choose $\sum_{i}\alpha_{i}=\sum_{i}\gamma_{i}$.
-The term $\frac{b}{2N}\big(\sum_{i}\alpha_{i}-\sum_{i}\gamma_{i}\big)^{2}$ is a penalty term intended to impose this normalization on the fixed effect parameters, where $b>0$ as an arbitrary constant.\footnote{In practice the constraint could simply be eliminated by substituting it into the objective.
-I follow \citet{Fernandez-Val2016} in choosing this normalization as it is convenient in the proofs.} Note that the vectors of fixed effects $\alpha$ and $\gamma$ are dependent on the network size $N$, although I leave this dependence implicit in the notation.
-When functions are evaluated at the true parameters $(\beta_{0},\alpha_{0},\gamma_{0})$ I will typically drop them from notation.
-I will also use the shorthand $\ell_{ij}=\ell(Y_{ij},X_{ij},\beta_{0},\alpha_{0,i}+\gamma_{0,j})$ when convenient.
+The unobserved effects are assumed to enter in an additively separable manner, i.e.\ as $\alpha_{i}+\gamma_{j}$.
+This assumption is common in the literature, and is consistent with a model in which utility is transferable between directly connected agents \citep{Bloch2007}.
+The additive separability does rule out some other kinds of interactions, notably homophily based on unobservables.\footnote{\citet{Zeleneev2020} studies a model that allows for general forms of interactions in the individual-specific effects. \citet{Chen2021} derive expansions for models with interactive fixed effects.
+The expansions derived in that paper share a similar structure to the expansions in \citet{Fernandez-Val2016}, which form the basis for the proofs in this paper, and so it is hypothesized that the jackknife approach may be valid in that setting also.} Identification of the two sets of fixed effects parameters requires a normalization, for which we choose $\sum_{i}\alpha_{i}=\sum_{i}\gamma_{i}$.
+The term $\frac{b}{2N}\big(\sum_{i}\alpha_{i}-\sum_{i}\gamma_{i}\big)^{2}$ is a penalty term intended to impose this normalization on the fixed effect parameters, where $b>0$ is an arbitrary constant.\footnote{In practice the constraint could simply be eliminated by substituting it into the objective.
+I follow \citet{Fernandez-Val2016} in choosing this normalization as it is convenient in proofs.}